huawei-noah/SMARTS/README.md

 # install [train] version of python package with the rllib dependencies
 pip install -e .[train]

-# make sure you can run tests (and verify they are passing)
+# make sure you can run sanity-test (and verify they are passing)
+# if tests fail, check sanity_test_result.xml for test report.
 pip install -e .[test]
 make sanity-test